Falmouth-Games-Academy/comp140-gam160-game/README.md

+Project built in Unreal Engine version 4.14.3
+Arduino serial output handled in PoolCue blueprint class, which inherits from ArduinoControllerActor.cpp, which handles the port and data stream.

 # Poolio

 Poolio will literally put the pool cue in your hands.
 Using a cradle to rest your actual physical cue into, the arduino will track it's movements to reflect your shots direction and power.